 Teaching volunteer in China

-If you are a professional and want to put your skills to use on a Teaching project, Projects Abroad has a skilled and qualified arm called Projects Abroad PRO.
+If you are a professional and want to put your skills to use on a Teaching project, Projects Abroad has projects available specifically for qualified professionals.
 Our main focus is to match your skills with our partner organizations' needs.
 Please visit the Teaching Projects for Professionals section for more information.